Yatir-Solan/Genome_analysis-Variant_Discovery/README.md

 - **Overrepresented sequences - Warning.**
 - **Adaptor content** - None for both.

-**Quality Control conclusion** - The sequencing is in a good shape, but it needs to undergo duplicate reads removal (will be applied after the alignment).
+**Quality Control conclusion** - The sequencing is in a good shape, but it needs to undergo duplicate reads marking (will be applied after the alignment).

 ### Reads Mapping (alignment)